akib1689/phd-recruitment-task/presentation/presentation.md

 2. **Issue Types**: What are the most common types of bugs and vulnerabilities?

 Note:
-- Can we identify patterns using semantic analysis?
+- Can we identify patterns in the bug-fix commits?
+- Do they share any common characteristics?